dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 Jaron Lanier quipped that "information is not something that exists."
 I disagree.
 Information that can only exist because of expensive physical processes has a certain reality to it.
-It is inconvertible proof that something happened in the real world.
+It is incontrovertible proof that something happened in the real world.
 It is "more real" than the words that you are currently reading.
 After all, this paragraph could've been cheaply generated by GPT-3.
 A valid bitcoin block?
 Not so